#1 in Sleep Product Research

 |No need to fluff / shake||c-||Occasional-to-regular shaking / fluffing may be needed to maintain loft and comfort.|

-The following table compares fiberbeds / down alternative toppers that rate highest in owner satisfaction based on significant owner experience data.
-(Links below go to Amazon.com.)
+The following table compares fiberbeds / down alternative toppers that rate above 85% in owner satisfaction based on at least 200 consumer experiences.
+(Links below go to Amazon.com.

-The chart below breaks down the words owners most often use to describe lying on their fiberbed topper.
+The chart below shows the words / phrases owners most often use to describe lying on their fiberbed topper.

-Our ratings are based on over 3,400 fiberbed owner reviews that were gathered from review sections on retailer web sites, including Amazon, Overstock, Wal-Mart and others.
+Ratings are based on over 4,800+ fiberbed owner reviews that were gathered from review sections on retailer web sites, including Amazon, Overstock and Wal-Mart.

 – Occasional-to-regular shaking / fluffing may be needed to maintain loft and comfort.

-– Unlike some other topper types, such as memory foam and latex, fiber toppers may give the bed a somewhat uneven appearance when the bed is made.
+– Unlike some other topper types, such as memory foam and latex, fiber toppers may give the bed a somewhat lumpy and uneven appearance.

 AFFILIATE DISCLOSURE: One or more links to a product offered for sale at Amazon.com may appear on this page, and SleepLikeTheDead.com will earn revenue if a product(s) is purchased through such a link(s).